Skip to main content Skip to footer site map

 • 6 min.
 Read

-Managing human resources (HR) tasks, offering competitive benefits, administering payroll, and maintaining compliance are essential HR functions.
-However, spending time on these time-consuming activities can take away from focusing on actual business growth.
+Managing HR tasks, offering competitive benefits, processing payroll, and maintaining compliance are critical functions — but these time-consuming activities can distract from business growth.

-Research conducted by Paychex found that managing HR administrative duties, such as employee benefits, payroll processing, and safety program implementation takes up a lot of time.
-Almost 7 in 10 business leaders reported spending more than one week per month on HR tasks and duties.1 What is this time costing your business?
+Research conducted by Paychex shows that HR administrative duties take up a significant amount of time.
+Nearly 70% of business leaders spend over a week monthly on HR tasks.¹ What is this time costing your business?

 • HR administrative support